Integrated Urgent Care (IUC)

 Due to the Covid-19 (Coronavirus) crisis, we are experiencing an unprecedented volume of enquiries.
 Our superb teams are working tirelessly and will respond, but please be patient and supportive in light of the huge demands upon them at this time.

 Practice Plus Group is leading the way in the design and delivery of a new model of Integrated Urgent Care.
-Our new service builds upon our experience of answering 2.5 million NHS 111 calls each year and our delivery of other urgent care services; out of hours, urgent care centres, minor injury units, walk-in centres and general practices.
+Our new service builds upon our experience of answering 1.5 million NHS 111 calls each year and our delivery of other urgent care services; out of hours, clinical assessment services, urgent treatment centres, minor injury units and general practices.

 Our innovative model ensures people with urgent healthcare needs get the right care for their condition, when they need it, by bringing together out-of-hospital services and a hub of expert clinicians behind the existing NHS 111 number.